-The Prestige Card now comfortably takes the top spot, but we would be hard-pressed to choose between the Sapphire Reserve higher than the Amex Gold for dining purchases for a couple of reasons; we value Ultimate Rewards higher than Membership Rewards, the additional point per dollar earned on the Amex Gold now gives it the edge over the Sapphire Reserve, particularly now that Amex is issuing bonus points on dining overseas whereas the Amex Gold only covers purchases within the US.
+The Prestige Card now comfortably takes the top spot, but we would be hard-pressed to choose between the Sapphire Reserve and the Amex Gold for dining purchases.
+While we value Ultimate Rewards higher than Membership Rewards, the additional point per dollar earned on the Amex Gold now gives it the edge over the Sapphire Reserve, particularly now that Amex is issuing bonus points on dining worldwide as opposed to just in the U.S.

 You can comfortably swap the other Citi and Amex cards depending on which points are higher up your priority list, although we’d give the Blue Business Plus an edge here as the only card of the four listed that doesn’t charge an annual fee.
 The same can be said of the AARP Credit Card which made the list due to not charging an annual fee.